-In fact, many surviving partners have been evicted from the property they shared with their partner.
+In fact, many surviving partners have been evicted from the property they shared with their partners.
 In this case, the individual has no legal recourse unless their relationship was legally recognized.
-Gay marriage rights must be equal to the rights conferred to opposite sex couples in all ways.
+Gay marriage rights must be equal to the rights conferred to opposite-sex couples in all ways.

 Many lawmakers, citizens, and Judges often forget about gay rights when deciding on legal actions and legal recognition.
 In fact, many members of the LGBT feel that they are treated with discrimination by the very people that are meant to protect their rights.